julsraemy/prezi/md/intro-open-data-2024.md

 # Linked Open Usable Data (LOUD)

+The concept of LOUD extends LOD by emphasising not just the openness and interlinking of data but also its usability.

 ## LOUD

 - The term was coined by Robert Sanderson [2018, 2019] who has been involved in the conception and maintenance of web standards, mainly in the cultural heritage field.
 - LOUD's goal is to achieve the Semantic Web's intent on a global scale in a usable fashion by leveraging community-driven and JSON-LD-based specifications.
 - It has five main design principles to make the data more easily accessible to software developers, who play a key role in interacting with the data and building software and services on top of it, and to some extent to academics.

 ---